webix-hub/docs/data/api/refs/ui.filemanager.md

 - api/link/ui.filemanager_removeview.md - removes view from layout-like component
 - api/ui.filemanager_renamefile.md - renames a folder/a file
 - api/link/ui.filemanager_resize.md - adjusts the view to a new size
-- api/link/ui.filemanager_resizechildren.md - resizes all children of the calling component
+- api/link/ui.filemanager_resizechildren.md - resizes all children of the called component
 - api/link/ui.filemanager_serialize.md - serializes data to a JSON object
 - api/ui.filemanager_setpath.md - selects a certain folder and sets path values for it
 - api/link/ui.filemanager_show.md - makes the component visible